Stephen L. Mangum, Dean

 The curriculum coursework is divided into four components – general education, pre-business core, business core, and major.

-The 58 hours of general education focus on all aspects of human endeavor – written and oral communications; mathematics; social, behavioral, and natural sciences; humanities; foreign language; ethics; and the arts.
+The 57 hours of general education focus on all aspects of human endeavor – written and oral communications; mathematics; social, behavioral, and natural sciences; humanities; global citizenship; ethics; and the arts.
 General education courses span the student’s entire academic career.

 Building on the pre-business core foundation, the business core (17 hours) consists of integrated contemporary business management modules in supply chain management, demand management, lean operations, and information management; a discipline-specific course in financial management; coursework on legal issues, and a capstone experience integrating business strategy with a business simulation.
+Students must earn a minimum grade of C in the capstone, BUAD 453 * (Honors BUAD 457 *).
 As business management perspectives change, the topics in the business core will, by design, adapt.

 Simultaneously, students are completing the coursework (27 hours) required by their chosen major.
-The Haslam College of Business offers nine majors – accounting, business analytics, economics, finance, human resource management, management, marketing, public administration, and supply chain management.
+The Haslam College of Business offers nine primary majors – accounting, business analytics, economics, finance, human resource management, management, marketing, public administration, and supply chain management.
+Additionally, approved students may pursue International Business as a secondary major (with one of the previously listed nine majors as primary).
 Within the 27 hours of their major, students may study two areas of emphasis – their major with a collateral or their major with a concentration.
-With a collateral, students complete 18 hours in their major and 9 hours in their collateral area (with the exception of economics and business analytics majors, who complete 21 hours in their major and 6 hours in their collateral area).
+With a collateral, students complete 18 hours in their major and 9 hours in their collateral area.
 With a concentration, students complete 15 hours in their major and 12 hours in their concentration area.
 See the chart in this section for details of the collateral and concentration options for each major.
 A minimum grade of C must be earned in every course counted toward the major, including major, collateral, or concentration courses.

 Upon the completion of this curriculum, students are awarded a Bachelor of Science in Business Administration.